China eyes yuan, infrastructure deals on Li's Britain trip

 Osborne also paved the way for Chinese investors to take majority stakes in future British nuclear plants.

-Speaking to reporters ahead of Li’s visit, deputy Chinese commerce minister Gao Yan signaled further agreements would be signed.
+Speaking to reporters ahead of Li’s visit, deputy Chinese commerce minister Gao Yan signalled further agreements would be signed.

-“London has all along dedicated itself to becoming a renminbi trading center.
+“London has all along dedicated itself to becoming a renminbi trading centre.
 Relevant departments in China and Britain have had proactive investigations into this,” she said, using the formal name for China’s currency.

 China Construction Bank, China’s second-largest lender, has been selected to become the first clearing service for renminbi trading in London, the Financial Times reported this week.